jbirtley88/searxng/searx/infopage/en/search-syntax.md

   - {{search('!!wfr Wau Holland')}}

-Please note, your search will be performed directly in the external search engine, SearXNG cannot protect your privacy on this.
+Please note, your search will be performed directly in the external search engine, Migaloo cannot protect your privacy on this.

 [DuckDuckGo]: https://duckduckgo.com/bang